mdrsk/Network_Security/readme.md

 Blue zone will only receive ingress traffic from the green zone (to get the LOGS from IDS,NIDS,HIDS,IPS, NetFlow etc.).
 The egress traffic will be disabled - the firewall between Green and Blue zone will only allow incoming traffic.
 This way we will assure that the data collected in blue-zone cannot be modified from the outside and can be assessed only on-site and locally.

+- DE.CM-8: Vulnerability scans are performed
+- ID.RA-1: Asset vulnerabilities are identified and documented

+A vulnerability scans will be performed using Nmap, Nessus, OpenVAS.
+The scan results will be documented and assessed (i.e.: the possible impact of every found vulnerability will be rated and explained, ideally a risk scenario will be created).

+- PR.DS-6: Integrity checking mechanisms are used to verify software, firmware, and information integrity